mstevetodd/EngineDriver_Home/docs/contributing/index.rst

 * Use \:menuselection\:\`Menu --> Preferences --> ..\` for menu descriptions - :menuselection:`Menu --> Preferences --> ..`
 * Use \:guilabel\:\`\GUI labels\` for buttons  - :guilabel:`GUI labels`
 * Avoid using 'phone' alone.
 Preferably use 'Android device/phone'
-* For dates, use dd-mmm-yyyy or yyyy-mm-dd to avoid confusion with the way dates are uniquely written in the US. |br|\ e.g. 2-Mar-2022 or 2022-3-2, not 2-3-2022
+* For dates, use dd-mmm-yyyy or yyyy-mm-dd to avoid confusion with the way dates are uniquely written in the US. |BR|\ e.g. 2-Mar-2022 or 2022-3-2, not 2-3-2022
 * Heading levels:

   * ######### with overline, for parts - not really used